-- 1) the structure is authorised, and - there is no increase in the authorised structure's footprint, other than that resulting from routine maintenance or repair activities, and - 3) there is no change to the authorised location of the structure, except where the structure is a network utility pole, and the location of any reconstructed or replaced pole is within two lineal metres of the location of the existing network utility pole it replaces, and - 4) it is not a reconstruction of a Historic Heritage Site (refer I Maps | Ngā mahere matawhenua), and - 5) in the case of maintenance and repair of a Historic Heritage Site (refer I Maps | Ngā mahere matawhenua), work must be within scope of what is defined in this Plan as Historic Heritage Site Repair and Historic Heritage Site Maintenance and must not result in any of the following: - a) changes to the existing surface treatment of fabric,5 painting of any previously unpainted surface, or the rendering of any previously unrendered6 surface, or - b) the use of abrasive or high-pressure cleaning methods, such as sand or water blasting, or - c) the affixing of scaffolding to the building or structure, or - d) changes to the extent, floor levels, location of internal walls, form, proportion and scale of the building or structure, or
+- 1) the structure is authorised, and - 2) there is no increase in the authorised structure's footprint, other than that resulting from routine maintenance or repair activities, and - 3) there is no change to the authorised location of the structure, except where the structure is a network utility pole, and the location of any reconstructed or replaced pole is within two lineal metres of the location of the existing network utility pole it replaces, and - 4) it is not a reconstruction of a Historic Heritage Site (refer I Maps | Ngā mahere matawhenua), and - 5) in the case of maintenance and repair of a Historic Heritage Site (refer I Maps | Ngā mahere matawhenua), work must be within scope of what is defined in this Plan as Historic Heritage Site Repair and Historic Heritage Site Maintenance and must not result in any of the following: - a) changes to the existing surface treatment of fabric,4 painting of any previously unpainted surface, or the rendering of any previously unrendered5 surface, or - b) the use of abrasive or high-pressure cleaning methods, such as sand or water blasting, or - c) the affixing of scaffolding to the building or structure, or

-5 Fabric refers to doors, windows, and exterior walls and surfaces of a building or structure.
+4 Fabric refers to doors, windows, and exterior walls and surfaces of a building or structure.

-6 Rendering generally refers to the application of plastering material.
+5 Rendering generally refers to the application of plastering material.

-- e) the use of materials in the fabric other than those that are the same as the original or their closest equivalent, or - f) disturbance of the foreshore or seabed where there is a registered archaeological site and no archaeological authority has been granted, and - 6) the reconstruction, replacement, maintenance or repair complies with the conditions of C.1.8 Coastal works general conditions.
+- d) changes to the extent, floor levels, location of internal walls, form, proportion and scale of the building or structure, or - e) the use of materials in the fabric other than those that are the same as the original or their closest equivalent, or - f) disturbance of the foreshore or seabed where there is a registered archaeological site and no archaeological authority has been granted, and - 6) the reconstruction, replacement, maintenance or repair complies with the conditions of C.1.8 Coastal works general conditions.